 The 19 Best Things to Do In Las Vegas

 Las Vegas is an ever-changing city.
 What’s hot one year might not be the next—except for the summer heat, which is always hot.
 Staying cool in an unbelievable pool is just one popular thing to do in Vegas, but you’ll want to explore all that Las Vegas has to offer both on and off the Strip.

 Discover the top things to do in Las Vegas with this all-inclusive list that includes delicious food and experiences that will leave lasting memories and a yearning to come back to this vibrant city.

 If you’re looking to have fun in Sin City, check out our cool Las Vegas tours.
 From adventure day trips to walking tours in historic Downtown and fun food tours on the Strip, there’s something for everyone!

 Not ready to book a tour?
 Read more in our Las Vegas Guide.

 19. Snap Selfies at Seven Magic Mountains

 If Instagram or Snapchat photos are your jam, then take a drive outside Las Vegas to the Seven Magic Mountains desert art.
-There are seven painted rocks, some of which tower 35 feet high, that were carefully placed to offer a bright juxtaposition to the bland desert landscape.
+Seven painted rocks, some of which tower 35 feet high, were carefully placed to offer a bright juxtaposition to the bland desert landscape.

-You could go during the day, but be aware that there is basically no shade and no facilities other than a parking lot.
-The best time to go is sunrise or sunset when it’s not too hot and the sun is a perfect glow to accent the bright paint.
+You could go during the day, but be aware that there is no shade or facilities other than a parking lot.
+The best time to go is sunrise or sunset when it’s not too hot, and the sun is a perfect glow to accent the bright paint.